 Let me give you two scenarios:

 Suppose a ten-year-old boy in Melbourne comes to his parents complaining of headache that has been ongoing for two weeks.
-His parents bring him to the general practitioner, who requests for a computed tomography (CT) scan of the brain that is done on the same day.
+His parents bring him to the general practitioner, who requests for a CT scan of the brain that is done on the same day.
 The scan unfortunately shows a brain tumor and the radiologist calls the general practitioner, who then gives me a ring to organize hospital admission, I being the neurosurgery fellow on-call.

 Now, suppose I have an identical ten-year-old boy in Manila with the same brain tumor.
 When the family presents to the ER, one of the first questions that the parents would be asked is, “Saan po ba kayo magpapa-admit, sa charity o sa pay?”

-I used to have a readymade script explaining to families that nothing is free in PGH anymore.
+I used to have a ready-made script explaining to families that nothing is free in PGH anymore.
 CT and MRI scans are not free.
 Operating room supplies and medications are not free.
 PhilHealth insurance may be able to cover some of the costs of treatment, but that is not always the case.
-The parents will spend days and nights running around the hospital to facilitate lab results, buy medications, obtain blood donors, and speak to social service for financial assistance.
+The parents will spend days and nights running around the hospital to facilitate lab tests, buy medications, obtain blood donors, and speak to social service for financial assistance.
 They will look for the most comfortable cardboard box to lie on, and if they are lucky, they will have a nice little corner away from the sun and next to their loved one.

-Busy operating room schedules contribute to delay in timing of surgery.
+Busy operating room schedules contribute to delay in the timing of surgery.
 Prolonged hospital stay leads to more complications and worse outcomes.
 Even if the tumor were taken out completely, the family would still have to find money for subsequent chemotherapy and radiotherapy, leading to unwanted tumor recurrences.
 It is always frustrating to realize that treatment decisions often rely on financial capacity rather than clinical efficacy.

 Whether rich or poor, parents bring their kids to RCH, a public hospital, not because they do not have a choice.
 In fact they do, and they still choose RCH because they believe it is the best hospital to treat their children.
-I would do my ward round in the morning not knowing which patients were private and which ones were public (Yes, I was told not to call them “charity”).
+I would do my ward round in the morning not knowing which patients were private and which ones were public (I was told not to call them charity).
 I finished training without knowing where to find the hospital cashier, only because I never had to bring up money when talking to families.

-Fixing the public health care system for 100 million Filipinos will take time, considerable effort, and genuine leaders who understand that it is an interplay of psychosocial and economic factors that result to 68 Filipinos dying from all forms of tuberculosis (a treatable disease), another 26 getting diagnosed with HIV (a preventable disease), and seven mothers dying from childbirth (not a disease at all) every single day.
+Are you able to get the same level of care in the Philippines?
+In the big private hospitals, yes.
+Actually, even in the private ward of PGH, it’s possible.
+The question had never been about expertise of medical personnel.
+Fixing the public health care system for 100 million Filipinos will take time, considerable effort, and genuine leaders who understand that it is an interplay of psychosocial and economic factors that result in sixty-eight Filipinos dying from all forms of tuberculosis (a treatable disease), another twenty-six getting diagnosed with HIV (a preventable disease), and seven mothers dying from childbirth (not a disease at all) every single day.1

-The TRAPOs (TRA-ditional PO-liticians) only become aware of the situation in public hospitals when their drivers or helpers need urgent medical care, because if it were their own family, they would of course choose the best private hospital in town.
+The TRAPOs (traditional politicians) only become aware of the situation in public hospitals when their drivers or helpers need urgent medical care, because if it were their own family, they would of course choose the best private hospital in town.
 I long to see the day when our government officials would realize that the public health situation cannot be alleviated by intermittent medical and surgical missions, with the ulterior motive of name recall for upcoming elections.

-The viral photo may have shown PGH ER, but as pointed out by some netizens, that could very well be in any other public hospital in the country, others no doubt much worse.
-The local and regional hospitals have to be strengthened both in equipment and human resources in order to decongest hospitals like PGH.
+The viral photo may have shown PGH ER, but as some netizens had pointed out, it could very well be in any other public hospital in the country, others no doubt much worse.
+The local and regional hospitals have to be strengthened in terms of both equipment and human resources in order to decongest hospitals like PGH.

 Status quo is nowhere near acceptable.
-If you think it is, I dare you to walk into PGH ER as a patient and lie on that metal stretcher.
+If you think that it is, I dare you to walk into PGH ER as a patient and lie on that metal stretcher.
 Perhaps then, amidst the chaos and confusion aggravated by constant humidity and unadulterated human suffering, you will realize that your life is no more important than any PGH patient’s, and that you do not deserve to die a needless death, just because you happened to be poor and Filipino at the same time.